MOEAFramework/MOEAFramework/docs/external.md

 ## Other Languages

-We can use the same approach to connect to problems written in practically any programming language.
-Simply read the decision variables from the input, and write the objective (and constraint) values to the output.
-As an example, we have also provided a Python example at `examples/dtlz2.py`.
+We can use the same approach to connect to problems written in other programming languages.
+Simply construct a loop to read the decision variables from the input and write the objective (and constraint) values to the output.
+As an example, we have included a Python example at `examples/dtlz2.py`.

-One note: always flush the output after writing.
-This ensures the output is written immediately instead of being buffered by the OS.

-## Native Programs

-While the process above is the most straightforward, communication using standard I/O adds overhead.
-For the best performance, consider compiling the problem to a native library (DLL or Shared Object).

-https://github.com/MOEAFramework/JNAExample provides an example using the Java Native Access (JNA) library.

 ## Troubleshooting